darcyWang/tianbao/source/leetcode/hash.rst

 You may assume that the secret number and your friend's guess only contain digits, and their lengths are always equal.

-Credits:
-Special thanks to @jeantimex for adding this problem and creating all test cases.